4.5/5 - (270 votes)

 Exchanging Money

-While you can easily exchange money in your hotel, exchanging money in street booths always offer a better value.
+While you can easily exchange money in your hotel, exchanging money in street booths always offers a better value.
 Some are official banks and some are unbranded booths, but they are always safe to use.
 Just double-check the amount before leaving but we haven’t heard any complaints.
 ATMs are also everywhere, convenient and safe to use.

 Is Patong Beach safe?

 Patong Beach is very safe, considering the massive number of tourists visiting it yearly.
 Of course, just like in any city, there are a few incidents and occasional tourist scams, but if you use your common sense, you will never feel threatened or worried, even very late at night.
-Patong beach is very much alive until 4 am, and finding a tuk-tuk to return to your hotel is always easy, and it’s a lot safer than driving your motorbike if you have a few drinks!
+Patong Beach is very much alive until 4 a.m., and finding a tuk-tuk to return to your hotel is always easy, and it’s a lot safer than driving your motorbike if you have a few drinks!

 Fast Facts about Patong Beach